 What is a galette?

-See how easy it is to make in this video:
+See how easy it is to make in the short video!

 This pear galette could hardly be easier, especially as you can use the food processor to make the dough.
 The pastry is a variation on what I have used a number of times before that is adapted from this Smitten Kitchen recipe.
 It has a lovely flavor to it that fits in so well.